imjustmatthew/ansible-royco-ssh-hardening/README.md

 Requirements
 ------------

-Tested only on Ubuntu 24.04, though it probably works with all modern Ubuntu.
+Tested primarily on Ubuntu 24.04 server, though it probably works with all modern Ubuntu.
+Ubuntu 22.04 server also works, but is not frequently tested/

 Role Variables
 --------------